 To support an existing History Camp, contact the person or persons who organize the History Camp in that city, region, or state.
 Links to contact information appear under each History Camp page on this site.

-If you’re interested expanding History Camp to new cities and making more History Camp content available to more people, contact Lee Wright, founder of History Camp.
+If you’re interested expanding History Camp to new cities and making more History Camp content available to more people, contact Carrie Lund, Executive Director of The Pursuit of History.

 To discuss financial support, as an individual, foundation, or other organization, contact Lee Wright, founder of History Camp and President of The Pursuit of History.